Stakeholder mapping

 Step 2: Define how you will group your stakeholders

-- list stakeholders systematically, so you do not miss any
+• list stakeholders systematically, so that you do not miss any

-- target stakeholders in the engagement plan based on the context of their involvement with the project
+• target stakeholders in the engagement plan based on the context of their involvement with the project or your organisation

-An example of defining stakeholders by sector can be seen in the stakeholder definitions template.
-You can download a template of the stakeholder definitions table to use for your own project.
+An example of defining stakeholders by sector can be seen in the stakeholder definitions template (ODT, 11.3KB).

 Step 3: List each stakeholder

-Once your team have defined which stakeholders will be mapped, work together to list each stakeholder in the stakeholder recording template.
+Once your team have defined which stakeholders will be mapped, work together to list each stakeholder in the stakeholder recording template (ODS, 3.5KB).

 How to map stakeholders

 Once you have listed the stakeholders for your project, you will add them to a stakeholder map.
 This will show the amount of contact each stakeholder needs.
-Stakeholders’ positioning will be based on scores that your team allocate for their level of influence or interest, and impact for the project.
+Stakeholders’ positioning will be based on scores that your team allocate for their level of power and interest.

 You will assign scores to stakeholders based on two categories: